artesaos/defender/README.md

 ```

 ##### 3 - Facade (optional)
-In order to use the `Guardian` facade, you need to resiter it on the `config/app.php` file, you can do that the following way:
+In order to use the `Guardian` facade, you need to register it on the `config/app.php` file, you can do that the following way:

 > `config/app.php`
 ```php